 * China tariffs on U.S. goods dent commodities, equities

-China, the world's largest importer of raw materials, lashed back at the Trump administration's plan to levy tariffs on $50 billion of its goods, announcing a list of duties on U.S. imports including soybeans, planes, cars, whiskey and chemicals.
+China, the world's largest importer of raw materials, hit back at the Trump administration's plan to levy tariffs on $50 billion of its goods, proposing duties on a broad range of U.S. imports including soybeans, planes, cars, whiskey and chemicals.

-(Additional reporting by Koustav Samanta in Singapore Editing by David Holmes and Dale Hudson)
+(Additional reporting by Amanda Cooper in London and Koustav Samanta in Singapore; Editing by David Gregorio)